sting8k/mcp-gateway/README.md

 ### 2. Restart Claude Desktop

 That's it!
-Super MCP Router will automatically:
+MCP Gateway will automatically:
-- Create `~/.super-mcp/` directory
+- Create a `~/.mcp-gateway/` directory (migrating a legacy `~/.super-mcp/` directory if present)
-- Create an empty config file
+- Create an empty config file at `~/.mcp-gateway/config.json`
 - Start working immediately (even with no MCPs configured)

 ### 3. Add MCP Servers (Optional)